Beorhtmund/beorhtmund.github.io/README.md

 New projects made with Bootstrap, jQuery, Sass, React and Redux will be up in a few weeks.

-## Tribute Page
+## *Tribute Page
 This page is a tribute to Wernher Von Braun for his role in the advancement of space exploration.
+It can be found at: https://beorhtmund.github.io/page/tribute.html

 FIX: I need to center the list element to the center of the page and then align the text to the left.